Save time by skipping the registration line and paying in advance.

 Bowler must be a USBC Certified Youth bowler in good standing.

-Bowlers compete across 2 divisions, by USBC Sport Average:
+Bowlers compete across 3 divisions, 2 by USBC Sport Average, 1 by USBC Age Range

 Junior Varsity (JV) – Established or determined averages below 175 or 158 Sport